chrikoch/raspi-autoupdate/README.md

 It pushes information about changes it made to a pushbullet device.

+# Prerequisites #
+"jq" has to be installed.

 # Usage #
 ## configuration ##
 Place your config in an extra file, e.g. "config" (which is the default).